 When there is a timestep that requires a snapshot, the application instantiates multiple tasks that save the matrix data into the corresponding NAM subregion.
 Each MPI rank creates a task for saving the data of each matrix block into the NAM subregion.
 These communication tasks do not have any data dependency between them, so they can run in parallel writing data to the NAM region using regular MPI_Put.
 Ranks only write to the subregions that belong to themselves, never in other ranks' subregions.
 Even so, all MPI_Put calls must be done inside an RMA access epoch, so there must be one fence call before all the MPI_Put calls and another one after them to close the epoch for each of the timesteps with snapshot.
-Here is where we use the new function MPI_Win_ifence together with the TAMPI non-blocking support.
-In this way, we can fully taskify both synchronization and writing of the NAM window, keeping the data-flow model, and without having to stop the parallelism (e.g., with a taskwait) to perform the snapshots.
-Thanks to the task data dependencies and TAMPI, we cleanly include the snapshots in the application's data-flow execution, as regular communication tasks with dependencies.
+Thus, here is where we use the new function MPI_Win_ifence together with the TAMPI non-blocking support.
+In this way, we taskify both synchronization and writing of NAM regions, keeping the data-flow model, and without having to stop the parallelism (e.g., with a taskwait) to perform the snapshots.
+Thanks to the task data dependencies and TAMPI, we cleanly include the snapshots in the application's data-flow execution as any other regular task.